 You haven’t been to Niagara if you don’t ride the best and longest running ferry ride.
-This is as close as it gets to being at the foot of the falls, without actually drowning.
-You will definitely get wet and you will feel the power of the falls through your entire body.
+This is as close as it gets to be at the foot of the falls, without actually drowning.
+You will definitely get wet, and you will feel the power of the falls through your entire body.
 It truly is mesmerizing.

 A great place to take the whole family, the Niagara Falls aquarium brings both local and international wildlife together under one room; everything, from penguins, sharks, pelicans, and giant grouper.
 Watch live animal shows with sea lions and penguins to bring out the inner-child in everyone.

 Don’t judge a book by its cover, which should be the motto of this museum.
 Look beyond the waxy veneer, the often attributed creepiness, and consider a great opportunity to learn history from a more personal perspective.
-While the wax figures will always look slightly ‘off’ from a normal human point of view, the history the compliments it makes for a very rich experience.
+While the wax figures will always look slightly ‘off’ from a typical human point of view, the history that compliments it makes for a vibrant experience.